 - Get help to lift and stabilize the server during rack installation.
-If the server is installed higher than chest level, additional two people might be required to help install the server: One person to support the server weight, and the other two to slide the server into the rack. - Before you perform this procedure, review the: - Rack warnings and cautions - Server warnings and cautions - A fully populated server is heavy.
-Hewlett Packard Enterprise recommends removing the external chassis components before removing the server from the rack. - Before you perform this procedure, make sure that you have a T-15 Torx screwdriver available.
+If the server is installed higher than chest level, additional two people might be required to help install the server: One person to support the server weight, and the other two to slide the server into the rack. - Before you perform this procedure, review the:

+- Rack warnings and cautions

+- Server warnings and cautions

+- A fully populated server is heavy.
+Hewlett Packard Enterprise recommends removing the external chassis components before installing the server into a rack.